sp-mishra/boondi/README.md

-# boondi
+# Introduction

-Boondi is a C++ 2d simulation for particles with simple physics and interaction laws
+Boondi is a series of explorations like machine learning, graphics etc in C++.